kondokuro/PyMazeing/README.md

 - Branching from, an area or cordinate that will serve as the hall’s start point
 - Existing halls, used to reference occupied coordinates so that the new hall does not collide with another

+##### Invoke Area
+Adds some space for a hall based on the following parameters
+- Coordinates, target location of the space
+- Occupied spaces, the coordinates not available for the invocation
+- Portals, names of the mazes the portals of this area will have

 #### sections

 #### MAZE